hashgraph/stablecoin-studio/README.md

 - The stable coin proxy smart contract: pointing to the `HederaTokenManager` logic smart contract that was passed as an input argument(*).
 Proxies are used to make stable coins upgradable.
 - The stable coin proxy admin smart contract: this contract will act as an intermediary to upgrade the stable coin proxy implementation.
 For more information on this check the contract module's README.

-An smart contract, named `StablecoinFactory`, must be previously deployed since this contract will be in charge, among other things, of creating the token.
+An smart contract, named `StablecoinFactory`, must be previously deployed since implements the flow to create a new stable coin in a single transaction.
 A default `StablecoinFactory` is deployed, but any user will be able to [deploy their own factory](#Deploying-the-stable-coin-factories).

 (*)By default, the HederaTokenManager smart contract that will be used will be the pre-deployed one, but users can use any other contract they want.
 For more information on this check the contract module's README.